CRISES IN THE CAPITALIST SYSTEM

 7. Starvation and Deaths.

-The economic crisis led to severe food shortages, homelessness, and loss of life, especially among the poor.
+Economic crisis led to severe food shortages, homelessness, and loss of life, especially among the poor.

 CAPITALIST PRODUCTION CYCLE